I've spent most of my life playing golf.

 Of course 2020 was the year of COVID-19, which made life difficult for everyone.
 But it didn't seem to slow us down much at all.
 We started off the season with a short trip to Central Washington where we played some old favorites and a couple of less heard-of courses that we have become very fond of (Leavenworth Golf Club, Kahler Mountain Club).
 This area has no shortage of great golf.

 Just like in 2019, I drove off on my own to the Big Sky, Montana area to play a few absolutely stunning courses such as Rock Creek Cattle Company, Spanish Peaks Mountain Club, and The Reserve at Moonlight Basin.
 All three of these courses are now in my Top 10 after playing them, which speaks to how good they are.
-Of particular note, The Reserve course is the most incredible setting I have ever scene (or could imagine) for a golf course.
+Of particular note, The Reserve course is the most incredible setting I have ever seen (or could imagine) for a golf course.
 It sits at 7,500 feet elevation with mountains all around you.
 It is hard to believe there is even a course up there.

-To round out our 2021 golf season we had planned to visit the Bremerton area, but due to an extremely poor weather forecast, we called an audible and drove down to Boise instead.
+To round out our 2021 golf season, we had planned to visit the Bremerton area, but due to an extremely poor weather forecast, we called an audible and drove down to Boise instead.
 We played some of the courses we made it to in a previous trip, and once again found a wonderful Airbnb to stay at.
 I can't say enough how great it is to have not only your own bed, but your own bedroom.
 It makes our trips so much more relaxing.

 We Take to the Skies